 A: Start with 5 minutes.
 Remember to keep it easy, otherwise you’ll give up.
 It’s more important that you meditate consistently instead of starting and stopping.

 Q: My mind wanders more than anyone else’s

 A: We all think we’re special when it comes to the craziness in our heads.
 Realize that everyone has the same problems.
 All of our minds wander.
-Gently re-focus it on what you were doing and keep re-focusing whenever it wanders.
-This may happen every 5 seconds in the beginning and that’s okay, just do your best.
+Gently re-focus it on the breath and keep doing that.
+Celebrate each re-focusing.
+In time, you will be able to stay focused on the breath for longer and longer periods without losing concentration.

 Q: What if I fall asleep?

 A: If you’re lying down and fall asleep all the time, you might want to consider sitting instead, or lying down when you aren’t sleepy.
-If you’re falling asleep then you aren’t really meditating.
-Find a solution.
+If you’re falling asleep then you aren’t meditating.